codevelopnz/SmartSolarDevice/README.md

 # SmartSolarDevice
 This is the bit of the [SmartSolarProject](https://github.com/codevelopnz/SmartSolarProject) that runs on the Raspberry Pi.
+(Note that if you don't have a Raspberry Pi, you can still run the project with "virtual" hardware just on your dev machine though!)

 ## Function of the Hardware
 This hardware has the ability to: